 The Halloween Tree at Disneyland is truly one of a kind.
 It is a tribute to the 1972 novel The Halloween Tree.
 It was dedicated to author Ray Bradbury in 2007.
 It is a favorite fall photo spot in the park.
 You’ll find it outside the Pioneer Mercantile in Frontierland. #disney #disneyland #disneylandresort #disneyobsessed #annualpassholder #ktla #foxla #lostinla #mydayinla #lamylove #welikela #timeoutla #lamagviews #eyeonla #wherethelocalsgo #losangelesgrammers #instaworthyla #lifehacksla #disneycaliforniaadventure #igdisney #disneyday #disneyfun #disneylandforever #disneyap #disneyinsta #didneylandhalloweentree #disneyhalloween

 On select nights in September and October, Disney California Adventure Park will close early so that the Oogie Boogie Halloween Party can take place.
 This event requires a separate admission ticket and is a whole lot of fun.
 Come as you are or dress up in your Halloween costume.
-You can go around the park getting candy at the trick or treat locations, take pictures with Disney characters in their Halloween costumes and take part in the Halloween-themed activities.
+You can go around the park getting candy at the trick-or-treat locations, take pictures with Disney characters in their Halloween costumes and take part in Halloween-themed activities.
 Even if you don’t go to the special Halloween party you can still enjoy the Halloween decor, special food, and characters during the day.

 The Aquarium of the Pacific